mohnaufalp2000/Bangkit-2021-Capstone-Project-B21-CAP0468/README.md

 ## Bangkit 2021 Capstone Project (Fresco : Fruit and Plant Recognition) by B21-CAP0468

 We created a project named "Fresco" to fulfill a graduation requirements of Bangkit Academy 2021.
 Our team consist of android team, cloud engineer, and machine learning team.
-This project has the from the application where it can recognize the name of fruit and distinguish between fresh fruit and rotten fruit.
+This project has the from the application where it can recognize the name of fruit and plant, and also distinguish between fresh fruit and rotten fruit.

 <table><tr>
 <td> <img src="https://user-images.githubusercontent.com/49554106/121322897-9086bc00-c939-11eb-9b51-ae1080cf73d7.jpg" width="320" height="640"> </td>